 Limitations of the Dropbox upload link

 You can send a file request to people from your Dropbox account.
 You can also copy and paste an upload link.
-You can’t, however, embed a file request in your website.
+Likewise, you can’t, however, embed a file request in your website.

-You also can’t customise the link itself.
-Dropbox make it possible for business and professional users to brand direct sharing invitations.
+Furthermore, you also can’t customize the link itself.
+Dropbox, makes it possible for business and professional users to brand direct sharing invitations.
 This doesn’t seem to be the case for file requests.
-This may be because file requests is a basic feature available to users on all plans.
+This may be because file requests are a basic feature available to users on all plans.

 Receiving files in your Dropbox account